StratifyLabs/StratifyBlog/content/device/2013-10-10-Decoupling-Capacitors.md

 ---
+categories:
+- Device Tips
+date: "2013-10-10"
 layout: post
+page_source: PcbBlog
+tagline: Embedded Design
+tags:
+- circuit
+- popular
 title: Decoupling Capacitors (and Other Power Rules of Thumb)
-categories: [Device Tips]
-tagline: Embedded Design
-tags : [circuit, popular]
-page_source: PcbBlog
-date: 2013-10-10
 ---
 ![Decoupling Capacitors](/images/decouple-caps.svg)
 It is ubiquitous in the digital electronics industry to use small capacitors